rwb/c200/README.md

 </p>

 * For this analysis, do you think the mean or the median would be a better measure of central tendency?
 Why?

+#### Week 3 Practice Questions

+* You should work on problems 4.1-4.10 at the back of Chapter 4.